 I did have all these symptoms, although I don’t even remember being asked during my appointment.
 The next thing my doctor did was offer me birth control, and when I went home, I felt I had no choice but to take it.
 I didn’t know what it was, what was happening or that there might be any other option.
 She never explained any details.

-I only went home, hopped on google and found some pretty scary information!
+I went home, hopped on google and found some pretty scary information!
 So with that, I figured I should probably take that birth control she gave me.
 In hindsight, I feel that I should have been monitored more closely.
-I didn’t even know the side effects of birth control, potential mood swings and weight gain etc. Everyone else was on it, so I thought it would be fine.
+I didn’t even know the side effects of birth control like the potential mood swings, weight gain, etc. Everyone else was on it, so I thought it would be fine.
 Luckily nothing serious happened, but I still had questions…what was actually going on?

 So at this point I’m doing yoga, eating proper portions of gluten and dairy free foods…when suddenly I swiped right on Tinder and met Sirak, my husband and personal trainer.
 Fast forward to one of our dates when we went to the gym and he taught me how to do slow workouts with weights while taking 60 second rests between each set.
 I was like…What?!
 But I felt that burn and I was seeing definition in my body for the first time without feeling fatigued afterwards and getting beat up by intense workouts.

 It took me so much trial and error and so many years to really narrow down what’s working for me and what’s not working for me.
 It also took time to adapt to these lifestyle changes.
 I encourage you to keep an open mind as you try new lifestyle changes and investigate your health.
-Listen to your body, what’s working for you?
+Listen to your body and ask yourself, “what’s working for you?”